mozaik-association/mozaik/docs/Contacts Module.md

     !!! example

         I would like to send a newsletter around 'Nuclear energy' to all members who are interested by this topic.
-        ???tip "How to target specific contacts ?"
+        ???question "How to target specific contacts ?"

             More informations about how to target contacts based on those informations in the chapter about the <a href="https://mozaik-association.github.io/mozaik/Distribution-list-module/" target="_blank">distribution list module</a>.